FAQs

 |

-Yes, having any dance skills would be an advantage but please note that in RV Dance society, the dancers do not take hip hop or street dance at the secondary level.
+Yes, having any dance skills would be an advantage but do note that in RV Dance society, the dancers do not take hip hop or street dance at the secondary level.
 Street Dance CCA is offered at the JC levels. |

 |